Model Input-Output Configuration Search with Embedded Feature Selection for Sensor Time-series and Image Classification: Related scientific works

 Neural architecture search (NAS) \cite{elsken2019neural} has emerged as a promising field in the domain of deep learning, with the goal of automating the process of designing effective and efficient neural network architectures.
 NAS has gained significant attention in recent years due to its potential to alleviate the manual design process and improve the performance of deep learning models across various tasks.

 One of the pioneering works in NAS is the Neural Architecture Search with Reinforcement Learning introduced by Zoph et al. \cite{zoph2017neural}.
 Their method utilizes a Recurrent Neural Network (RNN) as a controller that generates a sequence of architectural decisions.
 These decisions are then used to construct and evaluate neural network architectures.
 The controller is trained using Reinforcement Learning (RL), where the reward is based on the performance of the generated architectures.
-They demonstrated the feasibility of using RL-based methods for NAS, achieving competitive results on image classification tasks.

-Following them, several approaches have been proposed to improve the effectiveness of NAS.
-One notable approach is presented by Real et al. \cite{real2017large}\cite{real2019aging}, that neuro-evolution can construct large, accurate networks for challenging image classification benchmarks.
+Following them, one notable approach is presented by Real et al. \cite{real2017large}\cite{real2019aging}, that neuro-evolution can construct large, accurate networks for challenging image classification benchmarks.
 It is capable of achieving this, starting from trivial initial conditions and searching a vast space.
 Importantly, the neuro-evolution process requires no experimenter participation and yields fully trained models.
-These findings highlight the potential of neuro-evolution for automating neural architecture search and designing high-performing networks.

-Another significant advancement in NAS is the inclusion of gradient-based methods.
-These methods leverage the gradient information of the validation loss with respect to the architectural parameters to guide the search process.
-Liu et al. proposed the DARTS (Differentiable Architecture Search) framework \cite{liu2018darts}, which formulates the search as a differentiable optimization problem.
-DARTS relaxes the discrete search space to a continuous space and uses a continuous relaxation of the architecture to obtain gradients.
-By alternating between architectural search and network training, DARTS achieves impressive results on image classification tasks while significantly reducing the search cost.